godpgf/my_paper/MoESA/MoESA.md

-# Mixture-of-Experts Spatial Attention Network for light reflection facial anti-spoofing
+# Mixture-of-Experts Attention Network for light reflection facial anti-spoofing

+（恒玉帮改word）

 ## Abstract
+​   1背景和问题、2（方法，简洁 逻辑），3实验和结论

-​    This paper proposes a Mixture-of-Experts Spatial Attention Network(MoESA) for light reflection face anti-spoofing which is simple yet effective that has already been used by millions of user.
+ This paper proposes a Mixture-of-Experts Spatial Attention Network(MoESA) for light reflection face anti-spoofing which is simple yet effective that has already been used by millions of user.
 Specifically, MoESA first uses a shared-bottom feature-extraction module, and then uses a few end-to-end trainable U-Net as expert modules to estimate the multi-frame facial depth maps, a gating network take the input features and output softmax gates assembling the experts with different weights.
-Last we uses Spatial Attention to merge there recovered multi-frame depth maps to one,  then sent to a simple classifification structure to distinguish the real 3D face from those 2D presentation attacks.
-Extensive experiments on our datasets demonstrate the superiority of our proposed method over the state of the arts.
+Last we uses Spatial Attention to merge there recovered multi-frame depth maps to one,  then sent to a simple classifification structure to distinguish the real 3D face from those 2D presentation attacks. （构造数据集，我们的数据集不明白）Extensive experiments on our datasets demonstrate the superiority of our proposed method over the state of the arts.

 Keywords:Mixture-of-Experts,Spatial Attention,gating network,face anti-spoofing